Lola Djuraeva: Senior

 Djuraeva became age-eligible for senior competitions in 2025.
 She made her senior international debut at the World Cup in Baku, where she finished in 14th place in the all-around and did not advance into any apparatus finals.
 She then competed at the 2025 European Cup, also in Baku, and won a silver medal in the cross battle event behind Italy's Sofia Raffaeli.
 She also won the silver medal in the ball final behind Raffaeli and placed seventh in the ribbon final.
 She competed at the Strongest Cup held in Sirius, Russia, and she won bronze medals in the hoop and ribbon finals.
 She also finished fifth in the ball final and fourth in the clubs final.
 On July 18-20, she competed at World Cup Milan and took 26th place in all-around.

+In 2026, Lola started her season competing at Sofia World Cup, where she took 8th place in all-around.
+She qualified to her first World Cup apparatus final (with ball), finishing on 6th place.
+Next, she competed at Tashkent World Cup, taking 6th place in all-around.
+She won bronze medals in ball and clubs finals.
+On 17-19 April, she was 9th in the all-around at the Baku World Cup and did not qualify to any apparatus finals.